Coke acquires remainder of sports drink BodyArmor for $5.6B

 Coke said Monday it paid $5.6 billion for the remaining 85% of BodyArmor.
 Coke originally bought a 15% stake in the BodyArmor in 2018.

-With that initial investment, BodyArmor gained access to Coke’s sprawling distribution network.
-Coke said Monday that BodyArmor is now the No. 2 sports drink brand behind Gatorade, which is owned by Coke’s chief rival, PepsiCo.
+With Coke’s 2018 investment, BodyArmor gained access to the company’s sprawling distribution network and sales skyrocketed.

-BodyArmor was founded a decade ago by the entrepreneurs who also developed smartwater and Fuze Beverage.
-Basketball star Kobe Bryant was an early investor.
+BodyArmor had the third-highest market share in the U.S. sports drink category in 2020, with 9.3%, according to Euromonitor.
+PepsiCo’s Gatorade, the market leader, controlled 68%, while Coke’s Powerade brand was second with 14%.

-Atlanta-based Coke said it will manage the BodyArmor brand as a separate business and it will continue to be based in New York.
+Atlanta-based Coke said it will manage the BodyArmor brand as a separate business.
+It will continue to be based in New York.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.